numfocus/elections/README.md

     <a href="https://github.com/numfocus/elections/blob/main/README_ja.md">日本語</a> |
 </p>

-NumFOCUS has a Board of Directors who provide guidance, oversight, and support for various NumFOCUS-led initiatives.[^1] Board members have fixed term limits.
+NumFOCUS has a Board of Directors and a Technical Steering Committee who provide guidance, oversight, and support for various NumFOCUS-led initiatives. [^1]
+Members of these groups have fixed term limits.
 As members complete their term or step-down, new members need to be elected to the board.
 Historically, there has not been a formal process for recruiting and admitting new board members.

-A [volunteer-led Election Committee](election-committee.md) has been formed to plan and execute board elections in a fair, unbiased, and transparent manner.
+A [volunteer-led Election Committee](election-committee.md) has been formed to plan and execute  Board of Directors and a Technical Steering Committee elections in a fair, unbiased, and transparent manner.

 [^1]: [Who is the board & how does the board serve NumFOCUS?](https://numfocus.medium.com/who-is-the-board-how-does-the-board-serve-numfocus-b109d0c0dd17)